RevEngAI/reai-ghidra/README.md

 In this section, we provide an example workflow for our plugin that uses test binaries from `src/test/resources`.

-Once the plugin is loaded, there will be additional controls in the toolbar under `RevEng.AI`.
+Once the plugin is loaded, there will be additional menu entries in the toolbar under `RevEng.AI`.

 ### Configuration